Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image4]

-The above pictures shows its original inputs size as `(224, 224, 64)`.
-However, I actually set it to `(96, 96, 3)` because it reduces training time.
+The above VGG16 pictures shows its original input size as `(224, 224, 64)`.
+However, I actually set it to `(96, 96, 3)` because it reduces training time more that the original one.

 #### Model architecture